skrattaren/apf.rst/apf.rst

 - [p.
 46/35] "'You're not going to say something like "Oh, my paws and whiskers", are you?' she said quietly."

-  The White Rabbit in "`Alice's Adventures in Wonderland_: "'The Duchess!
+  The White Rabbit in **Alice's Adventures in Wonderland**: "'The Duchess!
   The Duchess!
 Oh my dear paws!
 Oh my fur and whiskers!'".

   Terry doesn't like the Alice books very much, though.
 See also the "`Words